 The International Convention Relating to the Arrest of Sea-Going Ships 1952 is incorporated into Swedish law, including the list of claims that give a right of arrest.

-An associated ship may be arrested under Swedish law if (i) the two vessels had the same owner at the time the claim arose, or (ii) the associated vessel is owned by another person against whom the claim may otherwise have been directed.
-This does not apply to disputes relating to vessel ownership, the possession of a vessel, the earnings of a shipping venture or a vessel mortgage.
+An associated ship may be arrested under Swedish law if the two vessels had the same owner at the time the claim arose, or the

 22 What maritime liens rank higher than a mortgage lien?